linrongbin16/lin.vim/README.md

 # User Guide

-In this section, functionalities are introduced in three VIM modes:
+In this section, VIM editing modes are specified with:

 * 🅽: normal mode
 * 🆅: visual mode
 * 🅸: insert mode